Operators have to be qualified to apply granular nematicides with a PA4 or PA4G certification and must be members of NRoSO.

 Growers should always seek advice from a BASIS qualified agronomist prior to the purchase and use of a nematicide.
 Recommendation sheets should be available for each treated field.

-- The applicator is checked prior to each work day, ensuring all pipework is correctly fitted, the hopper bungs are in place and the hopper lids are secure.
+- They have checked the applicator at the start of the workday to ensure all pipework is correctly fitted, the hopper bungs are in place and hopper lids are secure

 - The area treated and the product volume used match for each field

-Nematicides should be applied and incorporated within a single pass.
+Granular nematicides should be applied and incorporated within a single pass with no granules left on the surface.
 Applicators with a working width wider than the incorporation equipment should not be used.

 Small spillages should be buried immediately ensuring no granules are left on the surface.

 In the case of a larger spillage, transfer the granules to the original container or an empty container that originally held the same product.
 The container should be in good condition and with an undamaged label.
 Access the container by removing the valve and undoing the clamp (or tie seals) around the neck.

 If an original product container is not available, transfer the spilled granules into a suitable, larger container clearly labelled with the product name and the hazard classification and risk and safety phrases shown on the product label.